acunniffe/docs/example-fixtures/node/express-js/supertest.md

 To use Supertest with Optic, we need to create a simple test fixture that directs traffic from Supertest to the Optic Proxy.

 ## Proxy Fixture
 Create a new file called `OpticTestFixture.js`.
-This fixture will check for the `optic-watching` flag and, if present, route all your test traffic through the proxy.
+This fixture will check for the `OPTIC_SERVER_LISTENING` flag and, if present, route all your test traffic through the proxy.
 If the flag is not set, your tests will run normally.

 1. **Dependencies** - This fixture requires the `express`, `request` packages.
-2. **Optic Proxy Config** - Checks for `optic-watching` flag, sets the location of your local Optic Proxy (always localhost:30333)
+2. **Optic Proxy Config** - Checks for `OPTIC_SERVER_LISTENING` flag, sets the location of your local Optic Proxy (always localhost:30333)
 3. **withOptic Wrapper** -- Wraps your Express App for use with Supertest.
-If `optic-watching` is present all traffic will be routed through the proxy to a mock server.
+If `OPTIC_SERVER_LISTENING` is present all traffic will be routed through the proxy to a mock server.
 The function takes two arguments, your Express App and the test port from your `optic.yaml` file.

 ```javascript
 //1 Dependencies